New Theme House Application Process

-After reviewing the applications, Residence Life will invite select groups to participate in a group interview/presentation.
+After reviewing the applications, Residential & First-Year Programs will invite select groups to participate in a group interview/presentation.

 Groups will be asked to prepare a 15-20 minute presentation that addresses the application questions (see above) and makes a convincing case for this group to become a theme house, mainly why the group needs a residential space.
 Specific attention will be given to the group's clarity of purpose, programming plan details, and intended connection to the Gettysburg campus community.

 The House Leader, House Mentor, and two-thirds of the group must be present.
 Group members with academic and co-curricular commitments (classes, rehearsals, practices) are exempt from the interview.

 Where should I direct questions?

 (send to prospective House Mentor)

 (send to each applicant's student staff member (RA/CA/CL))

 All components are due Friday, February 6 at 5:00 PM.